warrior-cultures-and-training

 Legacy: Why Roman Training Remains a Model

 The Roman legionary’s training regimen influenced military thinking for two millennia.
-The emphasis on continuous drilling, standardized equipment, and professional discipline was revived by armies of the Renaissance and later by modern militaries.
+The emphasis on continuous drilling, standardized equipment, and professional discipline was revived by Renaissance armies and later by modern militaries.
 The Roman system of building permanent camps and using engineering troops became a model for the engineer corps of the United States Army and other forces.
 Even the concept of boot camp—the intense, months-long transformation of a civilian into a soldier—owes a direct debt to the tirocinium of a legionary recruit.